-To improve the health of underserved populations in western and central New York, we must bolster the health care systems they depend on.
+To improve the health of underserved populations in western and central New York, we must bolster the community organizations and health care systems they depend on.
 We understand the strength and long-term sustainability of our community partners is essential to achieving our vision.

 Our programs in this focus area typically support leadership development, community health planning, organizational development and community education.

 - Challenge: Building bridges between social care organizations and health care systems: Social determinants of health, and the organizations that provide related services, are a critically important factor in health outcomes.
 Helping community-based organizations collaborate with traditional health systems will enhance the long-term sustainability of those organizations and improve the lives of the people they serve.

 - Challenge: Need to collaborate: The health challenges in our region can’t be tackled by any one organization acting alone.
 Working in silos leads to gaps, duplication of services and missed opportunities.
 Leaders at local non-profits must work collaboratively.

 Approximately 400 leaders have taken part in the Health Leadership Fellows program and become part of the Fellows Action Network, working collaboratively to address critical health issues.